- 800+ Servers in 32 Countries

 Okayish, at best.

-Firstly, Anonine VPN offers four major client apps, all for the major platforms like Windows, Macs, Android, and iOS.
+Firstly, Anonine VPN offers four major client apps, all for the major platforms like Windows, Macs, Android, and iPhone.
 So, no niche apps like those for Firestick or Kodi, which is a serious turn off as many users are looking for such client apps due to the rise in demand and popularity of such streaming devices and software.

 Now for the design part, the interface is clean but feels clumsy.
 The client isn’t appealing or doesn’t give off a fresh feel like that of ExpressVPN’s client.
 The Windows client feels like software from 2007, not 2019.
 The part going in its favor is that it’s not cluttered at all making navigation across the client bearable.
 But still, there is a lot of room for improvement where this flat client can get a major makeover.